Azure/azure-sdk-for-go/README.md

 $ go get -u github.com/Azure/azure-sdk-for-go/...
 ```

+and you should also make sure to include the minimum version of [`go-autorest`](https://github.com/Azure/go-autorest) that is specified in `Gopkg.toml` file.

-or if you use dep, within your repo run:
+Or if you use dep, within your repo run:

 ```sh
 $ dep ensure -add github.com/Azure/azure-sdk-for-go